steverab/tranzport-mac/README.md

 # Tranzport-Mac

 Tranzport for Mac lives in you Mac's status bar and tells you about the current departures of your nearby subway station in Munich.
+It's based on the [Tranzport API](https://github.com/steverab/Tranzport-API).

 ## Screenshots